-I got this yummy recipe ages ago from my Mom.
+I got this amazing recipe ages ago from my Mom.
 It’s an all-time classic, and very versatile.
 You can bring a whole bowl of it to a party, be it a children’s birthday party or something more sophisticated.
 You do need some amount of foresight though, because the mousse must be prepared the day before.
-You can serve it creatively arranged on plates as a dessert at a dinner party, or you can just eat it like ice cream out of small bowls in front of your TV.
-You can eat it on its own, serve it with something else (for example with apples glazed with sugar, rum and cinnamon as I did), or you can spice up the mix before cooling it with some grated orange peel or finely minced chili.
-The choice is yours.
-But however you choose to serve this classic dessert, it will always be delicious.
-This particular recipe doesn’t use cream, like many others do, but egg yolk, which makes it a little less loaded with calories (always a plus for the ladies), and also more chocolaty.
+This particular recipe doesn’t use cream or additional sugar as many others do, but egg yolk, which makes it a little less loaded with calories and also more chocolatey.

 And here’s what you need: